Guggu-Gill/Job_bank_scrapper/README.md

+Ensure that the city name provided in arguments is valid and matches the options available on jobbank.ca.
 ``python
-#City name must be valid
-#do verify valid city name on jobbank.ca
 python scraper.py --city "Toronto"
 ``